Viewer Rating

 The student-taunting Specials perform at the Colchester Institute in 1979, playing hits such as Rat Race, Too Much Too Young and Gangsters, throwing tambourines at the bouncers and indulging in a little moon-stomping during a stage invasion.

-The film showcases a visibly diverse musical group, reflecting the multiracial composition of The Specials band.
-As a concert documentary, it focuses on the performance without an explicit narrative that critiques traditional identities or centers on specific DEI themes.
+The film features a visibly diverse musical group, reflecting the band's multiracial composition.
+As a concert recording, it does not present a narrative that explicitly critiques traditional identities or centers on DEI themes.

 This concert film, featuring The Specials, focuses solely on their musical performance.
 It does not present any identifiable LGBTQ+ characters, themes, or narrative elements, resulting in no depiction relevant to LGBTQ+ portrayal.